 Cans are sorted using a giant magnet.
 They are then squashed into blocks and taken to a smelter, where they are shredded, removed of any paint and heated to 700°C in a furnace to form a liquid.
 The liquid is poured into moulds and solidified into blocks, which are sent to rolling mills where they can be flattened and turned into new cans.

 Paper is sorted into three categories: newsprint, cardboard and mixed paper.
 It is then compressed into a bale for transporting.
 Once it arrives at the paper mill it is then mixed with water to form pulp.
 Air is passed through the pulp to produce a foam which removes ink, or chemicals are used to separate the ink, which is then washed away.
 The pulp is poured onto a wire screen to drain and form a sheet, which is sent through heavy rollers which dry and straighten the paper.
 The paper is finally turned into rolls, ready to become new paper products.

-Greenwaste is delivered to the greenwaste processing section at Kimbriki waste management centre where it is processed by Australian Native Landscapes.
-Here it is shredded and composted.
+Greenwaste is delivered to Suez Belrose transfer station.
+From Belrose the green waste is transported to Spring Farm where it is shredded and composted.
 The end products are mulch and soil conditioners.
 This process takes approximately 20 weeks.

 Food waste is not permitted in green waste bins.
 Please home compost/worm farm all food waste or alternatively place in the general waste bin.